 - The Institute’s Introduction to Expressive Arts Therapy course

-- A master’s degree in a human services field such as psychology, social work, or counseling, or education, or an MFA.
+- A MA in a human services field such as psychology, social work, or counseling, or education, or an MFA.
 If in doubt contact us for qualifications

 - At least 50 hours of art-making experience preferred

 The Professional Diploma is broken into three Modules, that take place over two school years.
 Students attend experiential intensive weekends with hands-on training in the 5 major art disciplines: visual arts, poetry, drama, dance, and music.
 Training takes place in both studio and natural environments.
 Emphasis is placed upon a lively mix of lecture, discussion, and group and individual art-making designed to teach to the body, mind and spirit of the student artist.